New Fourth Army: 1941–1943

 In January 1941, in what became known as the New Fourth Army incident the Nationalist forces surrounded and destroyed the headquarters of the New Fourth Army in retaliation, losing the New Fourth Army about 8,000 men.
 The commander of the New Fourth Army was also caught.

 The Chinese Communist Party (CCP) made a strong protest and announced the rebuilding the New Fourth Army in northern Jiangsu.
-At this time the New Fourth Army had already had seven divisions and 90,000 soldiers.
+In Jiangsu, it again expanded.
+At this time the New Fourth Army already had seven divisions and 90,000 soldiers.
 Between 1941 and 1943, the New Fourth Army fought mainly with the Japanese and lost a portion of the Army's base areas.
 Because of heavy losses the 6th Division's designation was revoked.

 1944–1945

+By the end of the war, the New Fourth Army had fought 22,000 battles against the Japanese in central and southern China.
+Because the New Fourth Army operated in pockets among the Japanese forces, collaborationist regimes, and the Nationalist Forces, it often engaged in action and fought against Japanese mopping-up campaigns.

+The New Fourth Army established base areas that covered three 253,000 square kilometres and which had a population of three million.
+By 1945, the New Fourth Army had grown to 215,000, with a further 97,000-strong local military force.

 Due to a lack of troops the Japanese ceased actively attacking the New Fourth Army.
 Several fierce battles erupted again between the New Fourth Army and the Nationalist forces.
-The New Fourth Army tried to establish base areas in eastern Zhejiang, Hunan and Hubei Province.
-When World War Two ended they stopped operations and withdrew from base areas.
-At that time the New Fourth Army had 268,000 soldiers.
 In order to quickly occupy northeast China political commissar Huang Kecheng ordered the 3rd Division's 35,000 men to leave his base area.

+Overall Campaign

+In April 1938, the New Fourth Army had 10,329 direct troops.
+By July 1945, the army's strength had swelled to 215,325 direct troops, 97,547 local armed forces, and 960,603 militiamen.
+From May 1938 to May 1946, the New Fourth Army fought 24,617 battles against Japanese and Chinese collaborationist troops, claiming to have killed or wounded 117,605 Japanese troops and 176,101 collaborationist troops and captured 2,022 Japanese troops and 122,181 collaborationist troops.
+Additionally, 30 Japanese troops and 60,825 collaborationist troops defected to the New Fourth Army.
+Casualties of the New Fourth Army fighting against the two units from May 1938 to January 1946 reached 51,602.